The planetary cousin to the Standard Sci-Fi Fleet. While the Space Navy dominates the sky, it's up to the grunts to take the ground.

 The author has made a clear distinction between the various types of serv-machines.
 Only four are ever named: Hoplite, Phalanxer, Raven, and Golden Eagle.
 The latter is a Free Colonies design retired after the First Galactic War.
 The Hoplite is a relatively light model (about 20 metric tons) and is primarily used for scouting and close-range combat.
 The Phalanxer is a Mighty Glacier (about 60 metric tons) and is mainly designed for long-range bombardment of targets pinpointed by a Hoplite (they often form combat pairs).
 After firing, the Phalanxer can drop its back-mounted heavy missile launchers and act in a more combat-heavy role.
 The Raven is only really used in a few novels.
 Sometimes, it's portrayed as a third, medium type (40 metric tons) complementing the Hoplite and the Phalanxer, while other times it's portrayed as a unique model incorporating the best of both designs.
 All three models have advanced AI and mind-machine interfaces, allowing the pilot to "meld" with the AI and control the mech without using any controls, with the AI eventually learning from the pilot and improving.
 Standard serv-machine weapons include Magnetic Weapons, Frickin' Laser Beams, and missile launchers.
 Point Defenseless is averted, as they're also equipped with laser defense grids.
 Advanced AI also allows for Magnetic Weapons to fire Pinball Projectiles, especially if another serv-machine has pinpointed the target.

-Babylon 5: The Earthforces we see in most episodes are from Security branches.
-Regular Army are informally known as GroPos (a contraction of "Ground Pounders") and seem to have the standard mix of personal arms & body armor with squad support weapons.
+Babylon 5: The Earthforces we see in most episodes are from the Navy and Security branches.
+Regular Army are informally known as GROPOs (a contraction of "Ground Pounders") and seem to have the standard mix of personal arms & body armor with squad support weapons.
 Close Support Aircraft are seen in battles that are stated to be pure Army.

 SeaQuest DSV: Considering the oceanic setting, it's no surprise that advanced submarines are the main focus.
 The good guys also deploy Kill Sats, and psychics and dolphins for experimental use.
 The main ship got stuck with civilian Teen Genius.
 The UEO experimented with Super Soldiers, which didn't go so well.